This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Now that we’ve compared the specifics, it’s easy to identify which types of photography each lens is best suited for.
 The f/1.4 lens is ideal for portrait photography and photographing in low light conditions because of its large aperture.

-The f/2 WR is better suited to photographing in poor weather conditions.
+The f/2 WR is better suited to photographing in poor weather conditions and is great for video.
 So street photography in all conditions – as long as the lighting remains decent – is great with this lens.

 Differences between the two Fujinon 35mm lenses are relatively minimal.
 Both lenses have excellent bokeh, minimal distortion, and generally great specs.
 Both have a lens construction of 8 elements in 6 groups and a metal frame.

 If you’re looking for something cheaper to start out with, the f/2 WR is the better lens.
-It’s lower price and weather resistance make it a great starting lens for anyone getting into the field.
+Its lower price and weather resistance makes it a great starting lens for anyone getting into the field.